What is Industrial Automation? | Industrial Automation Software | Autodesk

 Industrial automation, such as robotics, can take over dangerous and dirty jobs from people, reducing injuries from repetitive stress and accidents while freeing employees for more complex tasks.

-Monitoring devices collect real-time data from every step of an industrial automation system in centralised cloud software.
-Analysing that data can help streamline the supply chain, find new revenue streams and make better-informed decisions.
+Monitoring devices collect real-time data from every step of an industrial automation system in centralized cloud software.
+Analyzing that data can help streamline the supply chain, find new revenue streams, and make better-informed decisions.

 Robotics and other automated machines provide the flexibility to quickly reprogram changes in the assembly line.